open-edge-insights/eii-azure-bridge/README.md

             // The EndPoint specifies the details of the connect, for an
             // IPC connection, this would be a JSON object with the
-            // SocketDir key pointing to the directory of the IPC sockets "EndPoint": "/EIS/sockets",
+            // SocketDir key pointing to the directory of the IPC sockets "EndPoint": "/EII/sockets",

             // Specification of the AppName of the service publishing the
             // messages.
-This allows the EIS Azure Bridge to get the needed
+This allows the EII Azure Bridge to get the needed
             // authentication keys to subscriber
             "PublisherAppName": "VideoIngestion",

             // Specifies the list of all of the topics which the
-            // EISAzureBridge shall subscribe to
+            // EIIAzureBridge shall subscribe to
             "Topics": [
                 "camera1_stream"
             ]